naitRAM/superherosighting/README.md

 Implementation must make proper use of transactions.
 Unit tests must fully test all create, read, update, and delete functionality for all entities and test all many-to-many and one-to-many relationships in the database.

+***

+## Entity Relationship Diagram

 ![Enity Relationship Diagram for superherosighting database](https://github.com/naitRAM/superherosighting/blob/main/sql_scripts/superhero_sightings_ERD.jpg?raw=true)

 ***

 ## NOTES

-- Although it's not required by assignment instructions, the Hero-Sighting relationship is one-to-many.
+- Although it's not required by assignment instructions, the Hero-Sighting relationship is many-to-many.
 It makes sense to have the choice of adding multiple heroes to a sighting, and would be inconvenient for the user to add individual sightings of different heroes at the same location and date.
 And since we're using a DATE type and not DATETIME, we wouldn't be able to know if these multiple sightings happened at the same time.
 If this app will only ever need one hero per sighting, it would work just as well.
 We would just be using a list to store the sighting's hero in memory and a bridge table for a one-to-one relationship in the database.

 - Each Organization created in this DB stores most of it's information in the Location table.
 Because an Organization contains name, description, and address info, it is semantically equivalent to a Location, and shares alot of fields with Location.
 A Location